-- Appearance: The tail should be awhite, translucent color with no dark orange, green or gray abnormal color.
-Also the flipper should be intact and the shell should not be broken or punctured exposing the meat.
+- Appearance: The tail should be an opaque and white color with no dark orange, green or gray abnormal color.
+Also, the flipper should be intact and the shell should not be broken or punctured exposing the meat.

-It is not enough to start with quality hard-shell lobsters, it also matters how the tails are processed.
-We sell frozen raw tails that are individually quick frozen (IQF).
-Lobster tails are first separated from body, washed from purge, vein and body/gut removed, then graded before the freezing step.
-The process should be all natural with no chemical additives or preservatives.
-Below are the freezing methods used:
+Certainly, it is not enough to start with quality hard-shell lobsters, it also matters how the tails are processed.
+How do companies prepare lobster tails to be all-natural with no chemical additives or preservatives?
+Below are the most common freezing methods used:

 - Brine Freezing: Freezing by immersion in super cold brine followed by protective glazing.
-This method is not as fast as gas freezing and done poorly can leave a very salty taste.
+This method is not as fast as gas freezing and when done poorly can leave a very salty taste.

-Like any seafood, temperature will have a big impact on tail quality.
+Above all buyers should remember that, like any seafood, the temperature will have a big impact on tail quality.
+Tails can be spoiled at the point of production, storage, and transportation.
 Temperatures warmer than -0°F (-18° C) may cause product damage.
 Under ideal frozen temperatures of -15 to -20° °F (-26 to -30°C) or below, frozen lobster tails can be stored with no quality loss for up to nine months.

 Our Frozen Lobster Tail Line-Up

-Frozen Lobster Tails: We ship premium frozen lobster tails in the shell.
-We carry 6-7 oz tails, jumbo 8-10 oz. tails, and colossal 16-20 oz. tails and even monster size tails- weighing in at 20-24 oz. each!
-Tails are shipped frozen, raw in the shell and are ready for steaming or broiling.
-These cold-water beauties are known for their meatiness and sweet flavor.
+We ship premium frozen lobster tails in the shell right to your door.
+We carry 6-7 oz tails, jumbo 8-10 oz. tails, colossal 16-20 oz. tails, and even monster size tails- weighing in at 20-24 oz. each!
+Our tails are shipped frozen, raw in the shell and are ready for steaming or broiling.
+Most importantly, these cold water beauties are known for their meatiness and sweet flavor.